TechnologyAdvice/technologyadvice.github.io/_posts/2016-10-08-jumping-into-elasticsearch.markdown

 }
 ```

 As you might as have guessed from the above JSON blob, in addition to creating the `socialnetwork` index, we explicitly mapped a `user` type.
-But I'll let you in on a secret: we could have left this request object empty, then simply created a `user` document and let Elasticsearch handle the mapping *dynamically*.
+But I'll let you in on a secret: we could have left out the request object (`PUT /socialnetwork`), then simply created a `user` document and let Elasticsearch handle the mapping *dynamically*.
 We could have even started creating documents without initially creating the index!
 All we'd have to do is change the path to `/socialnetwork/user`, and provide the user data in the body straightaway.

 So with that said, let's ditch this thing by running `DELETE /socialnetwork`, and start from scratch.

 ### Bulk API
 Now we'll take advantage of the `_bulk` API to create two new indexes and upload a ton of documents all at once.

-First, we need to <a href='/assets/data/mock-data.json' download>download</a> our mock data in raw JSON format. (<a href='https://raw.githubusercontent.com/TechnologyAdvice/technologyadvice.github.io/master/assets/data/mock-data.json' target='_blank'>preview</a>)
+First, we need to <a href='/assets/data/mock-data.json' download>download</a> some mock data in raw JSON format. (<a href='https://raw.githubusercontent.com/TechnologyAdvice/technologyadvice.github.io/master/assets/data/mock-data.json' target='_blank'>preview</a>)

-Then in the command line, navigate to where it's stored, and upload it to Elasticsearch:
+Then in the command line, navigate to where the data is stored, and upload it to Elasticsearch:

 ```
-curl -XPOST http://<your docker host ip>:9200/_bulk --data-binary "@mock-data.json"
+curl -XPOST <your docker host ip>:9200/_bulk --data-binary "@mock-data.json"
 ```

 (You'll see a huge blob of JSON full of the newly created documents.)

-We left out the index and type before `/_bulk` in the above URI, because the file included data for separate indexes, so documents were distinguished like this:
+We left out the index and type before `/_bulk` in the above URI, because the file included documents for separate indexes, which were distinguished like this:

 ```
 {"index":{"_index":"socialnetwork","_type":"user","_id":"1"}}